ExitValue.ai

 What does resin cost volatility do to plastics multiples?

-Resin cost volatility — particularly in polypropylene, polyethylene, and engineering resins — can move margins 5-15% in a year.
+Resin cost volatility, particularly in polypropylene, polyethylene, and engineering resins, can move margins 5-15% in a year.
 Businesses without contractual pass-through mechanisms get discounted because buyers price in the cyclical margin compression risk.
-Strong pass-through clauses, hedging programs, or vertical integration into compounding can add 0.5-1x EBITDA to the multiple.
+Strong pass-through clauses, hedging programs, or vertical integration into compounding can add platform-tier earnings multiples to the multiple.

 What capex should I expect a buyer to model?

-Plastics maintenance capex typically runs 3-5% of revenue.
+Plastics maintenance capex typically runs a percent-of-revenue range.
 Buyers calculate EBITDA less capex (often called free cash flow or unlevered FCF) and adjust pricing if the equipment base needs near-term replacement.
 A high-tonnage press with full automation can run $1.5M+; a clean-room expansion can exceed $5M.
 Documenting the recent capex history and remaining useful life of major equipment helps buyer underwriting.

 Ready to See What Your Business Is Worth?